opendp/opendp/docs/source/user/getting-started.rst

 Under special circumstances, it may be necessary to install OpenDP directly from the source files.
 This is only required if you want to build OpenDP from scratch, or if you're interested in :doc:`contributing to OpenDP <../developer/index>`.

-There is a thorough guide in the :doc:`Development Environment <../developer/development-environment>` documentation.
+There is a thorough guide to building from source in the :doc:`Development Environment <../developer/development-environment>` documentation.

 .. _hello-opendp: